Botanical Artist

 More About Daleen

 Due to her varied scope of work, Daleen has been commissioned to a range of interesting and diverse projects.
 Some prominent projects include a two-year consignment to capture the indigenous flora of the Francolin Conservancy, leading to her first solo exhibition in 2012.
 She was also commissioned to travel to Cambodia as inspiration to portray the ancient mystique contained in the forest temples.
 From capturing wildflowers of southeast Botswana, to illustrating a multitude of grasses and other plant families for the National Herbarium of Namibia, there has never been a moment shy of inspiration.
 Her journey has led her to illustrate scientifically and artistically for journals, books and field guides, wine labels, calendars, and wallpaper.
 She has work culminating to collections of indigenous tree species and has enjoyed a collaboration with Wild Magazine for over 7 years.
-Daleen is honoured to have her work featured in the Grootbos Florilegium.
+Daleen is honoured to have her work featured in the Shirley Sherwood Collection, as well as the Grootbos Florilegium and other private collections.